-Jamie Martin practices Corporate Commerical Law and is a senior Partner at the Waterloo office of Miller Thomson.
+Jamie Martin practices Corporate Commercial Law and is a senior partner at the Waterloo office of Miller Thomson.
 Since joining the firm in 1976, Jamie has amassed a wide body of clients, with his experience spanning a wide range of expertise.

 Jamie has particular experience in corporate law, wealth management, estate and estate administration law, as well as family business succession.
 Jamie serves many of the local largest family-owned businesses with their corporate/commercial, personal estate planning, business succession and estate needs.